SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Related Work

-\myparagraph{Efficient Reasoning.} Token-level speculative decoding~\cite{leviathan2023fast,cai2024medusa,chen2023accelerating,xia-etal-2023-speculative,li2024eagle1,li2024eagle2,li2025eagle3, zhang2024draft, xia2024swift, yang2025longspec, xu2025specee, shen2026mmspec} accelerates generation by having a small draft model propose tokens for a larger model to verify.
-Recent extensions apply this idea to collaborative reasoning: SpecReason~\cite{pan2025specreason} delegates simpler steps to a lightweight model verified via semantic consistency; RelayLLM~\cite{Huang2026RelayLLMER} dynamically invokes a stronger expert at critical steps; and SpecTemp~\cite{Hu2025ThinkingWD} and MSD~\cite{lin2025speculative, lin2025accelerating} reduce redundant visual processing in multimodal and interactive settings.
-Adaptive computation and early-exit methods~\cite{teerapittayanon2016branchynet,kumar2025helios,chen2023ee,fan2024not,zhu2024hierarchical} further bypass layers for easier inputs.
-Yet all these methods accelerate steps within a fixed trajectory, agentic loop itself remains fully serial.
+\myparagraph{Efficient Reasoning.} Token-level speculative decoding~\cite{leviathan2023fast,cai2024medusa,chen2023accelerating,xia-etal-2023-speculative,li2024eagle1,li2024eagle2,li2025eagle3, zhang2024draft, xia2024swift, yang2025longspec, xu2025specee} accelerates generation by having a small draft model propose tokens for a larger model to verify.
+Recent extensions apply this idea to collaborative reasoning: SpecReason~\cite{pan2025specreason} delegates simpler steps to a lightweight model verified via semantic consistency; RelayLLM~\cite{Huang2026RelayLLMER} dynamically invokes a stronger expert at critical steps; ATTS~\cite{xiong2026attsasynchronoustesttimescaling} further explores asynchronous test-time scaling by dynamically allocating computation under uncertainty; DSP~\cite{guan2025dynamic} speculatively drafts and verifies agent actions \emph{within} text-only LLM-agent trajectories via online reinforcement learning, and SpecTemp~\cite{Hu2025ThinkingWD} and Lin et al.~\cite{lin2025speculative, lin2025accelerating} reduce redundant visual processing in multimodal and interactive settings.
+Adaptive computation and early-exit methods~\cite{teerapittayanon2016branchynet,kumar2025helios,chen2023ee,fan2024not,zhu2024hierarchical,luo2026video} further bypass layers for easier inputs.
+In contrast to methods that only optimize steps \emph{within} a fixed trajectory, our \ours speculatively bypasses the agentic loop entirely, breaking sequential bottlenecks to unlock parallel execution.